 - 1-1/4 teaspoons pumpkin pie spice

 - Preheat oven to 425°.
-Bring pie pastry sheets to room temperature.
+Bring pie crusts to room temperature.

 - Stir together mascarpone cheese and 1/2 cup sugar.
 Add brandy, 1/4 teaspoon ginger and vanilla; stir until well blended.
 Fold in 1/4 cup chocolate chips; cover and refrigerate.

 - Bake until golden brown, about 10 minutes; remove from oven.
-Immediately sprinkle 1/4 teaspoon of chocolate chips into each pastry cup; spread to cover bottom.
+Immediately sprinkle 1/4 teaspoon of chocolate chips into each cup; spread to cover bottom.
 Cool in pan 15 minutes before removing to a wire rack.

-- When pastry is completely cool, refrigerate until chocolate is set, about 20 minutes.
+- When circles are completely cool, refrigerate until chocolate is set, about 20 minutes.
 Spoon brandy mixture into cups, or cut a small hole in the tip of a pastry bag or in a corner of a food-safe plastic bag, insert a star tip and pipe mixture into cups.
 Sprinkle with remaining chips and, if desired, additional pie spice.
 Refrigerate, covered, until serving.
-Yield: 2 dozen.